Positive Behaviour Support

 our internal Positive Behaviour Support Team.

-The Kent Autistic Trust has always had a clear philosophy regarding the support of those whose behaviour challenges and this is embedded throughout training and practice.
+The Kent Autistic Trust has always had a clear philosophy regarding the support of those who experience distress and may show behaviours of concern, and this is embedded throughout training and practice.

 We believe in being non aversive.
 Without exception.